Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Thorhild.

-Petter Birkeland later went on to become a captain on Tønnevold's ships (served as mate on Thorhild and Thordis for a while, became Thorhild's captain in 1947).
+Petter Birkeland went on to become a captain on Tønnevold's ships (served as mate on Thorhild and Thordis for a while, became Thorhild's captain in 1947).

 Ordinary Seaman Abrahamsen was on lookout on the port side of the upper bridge.